KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 After the stress adaptation by the $K_0$ procedure, the stress state may not be in equilibrium with the present external forces anymore.
 Equilibrium may be reached by performing a step without applying additional load.
 Reaching equilibrium may then be accomplished by movement.

 ### Usage
-The process is defined as follows in json (also found in some of the [integration tests](../tests/test_k0_procedure_process)).
+The process is defined as follows in "ProjectParameters.json" (also found in some of the [integration tests](../tests/test_k0_procedure_process)).
 Without the addition of this process, no adaptation of the horizontal stresses takes place.
 ```json
 {
   "auxilliary_process_list": [